-No readings, though you might want to get a head start on reading next week's materials and identifying an article to present on January 13.
+No readings, though you might want to get a head start on reading next week's materials and identifying an article to present on January 22.

-January 13 Models of Self-Regulation and Coping
+January 22 Models of Self-Regulation and Coping

 - Carver, C. S., & Scheier, M. F. (2000).
 On the structure of behavioral self-regulation.
-In M. Boekaerts, P. R. Pintrich, and M. Zeidner (Eds.), Handbook of self-regulation (pp. 41-84).
+In M. Boekaerts, P. R. Pintrich and M. Zeidner (Eds.), Handbook of self-regulation (pp. 41-84).
 San Diego: Academic Press. - Aspinwall, L. G. (2001).
 Dealing with adversity: Self-regulation, coping, adaptation, and health.
 In A. Tesser and N. Schwarz (Eds.), Blackwell handbook of social psychology: Intraindividual processes (pp. 591-614).
 Malden, MA: Blackwell. - Kirschenbaum, D. S. (1987).
 Self-regulatory failure: A review with clinical implications.
-Clinical Psychology Review, 7, 77-104.
-[Read for main points, gist.] - Baumeister, R. F., & Heatherton, T. F. (1996).
+Clinical Psychology Review, 7, 77-104. - Baumeister, R. F., & Heatherton, T. F. (1996).
 Self-regulation failure: An overview.
 Psychological Inquiry, 7, 1-15. - Reading #5: Find your own reading!
-Select at least one high-quality empirical journal article1 about coping with a condition or event of interest to you and to be prepared to share your findings in class on January 13.
+Select at least one high-quality empirical journal article1 about coping with a condition or event of interest to you and to be prepared to share your findings in class on January 22.
 In your presentation, you should focus on how coping is conceptualized -- what stressors and challenges do people affected by this condition or event face, what is involved in coping with the stressor, how are these activities assessed, and with what outcomes?
 What personal, social, and structural or societal resources influence exposure to and management of this event?
 Are certain kinds of coping considered good/adaptive and others poor/maladaptive?
 Why?
 What is the timescale in which the stressor and responses to it are studied?
-(I will explain more in class January 6.
-Please also refer to the handout on themes of the course, available on class website and to be distributed at our first meeting.)
+(I will explain more in class January 15.)